IPGP/geodezyx/README.md

 The purpose of the GeodeZYX toolbox (pronounced *geode-**zeecks***) is to provide all the functions which can be useful for Geodesy and Geophysics.

-It includes low level functions, file management functions, time and space-coordinates conversion functions, data (especially GNSS observations and orbits) retrieve functions, plots and visual selection functions ...
+It includes low-level functions, file management functions, time and space-coordinates conversion functions, data (especially GNSS observations and orbits) retrieve functions, plots and visual selection functions ...